 There is no “right” customer centricity category.
 It is far more important to accurately identify your company culture in terms of this transaction to servancy range.
 Builders skewed more toward the transactional end of the scale seek customer feedback differently than those builders skewed toward the relational side of the scale.

 Select your feedback tool wisely

-If you decide to move forward with a VOC program, you must accurately capture customer feedback.
+If you decide to move forward with a VOC program, you must accurately capture and measure customer feedback.
 Keep in mind that VOC collection tools can solicit feedback in various ways — from self-administered surveys to Web-based, pre-packaged digital surveys to third-party, multi-touch customized surveys.
 The survey means selected can signal to the customers as much about how you value customer feedback as anything else they experience.
 If your company presents itself as a relational-based company but then solicits customer feedback with an impersonal and curt survey, it can be quite contradictory and even damaging (akin to sending your spouse an electronic anniversary card).
 However, this format may be totally appropriate for a transactional customer relationship.
 Ideally, your company will select a customer feedback tool that compliments your customer relationship and collects feedback about your product, customer handling/communications, and services.

 Another point to ponder is the challenge of self-administered or direct surveys.
 Studies show that as many as 50 percent of a builder’s customers wish to remain anonymous in their ratings and commentary.
 These customers are likely to be less than forthcoming in surveys conducted first hand, by the builder.
 The desire for anonymity is based upon human nature.
 Take, for example, a restaurant staffer asking, “How is everything?”
 This almost always invokes an auto-response of “fine” instead of honest, improvement-opportunity suggestions.
 As is the case with all research projects, bad information that hides or misrepresents customer dissatisfiers can be far more damaging than collecting no information at all.